 - I. Record Enable Buttons

 - 2. Mic Input level control

+- 3. Mic pad enable buttons

-- 3. Phantom Power buttons
+- 4. Phantom Power buttons

-- 4. Toolbar
+- 5. Toolbar

-- 5. Meters
+- 6. Meters

-- 6. Locator
+- 7. Locator

-- 7. EDL Entry
+- 8. EDL Entry

-- 8. Current Time Line
+- 9. Current Time Line

 - 9. Source Tracks Folder

 - 10. Stream Control Buttons

 - II.
 Input Select

-- Status Bar control Sample rate, clock, frame rate
+- 12. Status Bar control Sample rate, clock, frame rate

 - 13. Navigator Window

 - 14. Online Button -LTC generate or slave

 - 15. Transport Controls

 - 16. Time Display

 - 17. Record Disk

 - 18. Metadata Window

 The main SADiE MTR window, filling the whole screen, has a title bar and menu bar in common with most Windows applications.
 The menu bar contains words that reveal drop-down menus.
-For example, the File menu is displayed by clicking on the word "File".
+For example, the File menu is displayed by clicking on the word 'File'.

 For most common tasks, however, the system has been designed to be operated by pressing onscreen buttons (by pointing and clicking with the mouse), or by using the hardware controllers.
-Buttons on the screen have a 3D appearance and should look "depressed" in their On position.
+Buttons on the screen 'light up', mostly in orange to show that their function is enabled.

 At the bottom of the screen, the status bar describes on-screen buttons when you point at them.

-Resting the mouse pointer over a button displays the button name in a yellow box (and any Hotkey for the function in brackets), and the status bar at the bottom of the screen describes its action.
+Resting the mouse pointer over a button draws a pale blue 'ring' around the button and displays the button name in a yellow box (and any Hotkey for the function in brackets), and the status bar at the bottom of the screen describes its action.
 Most menu commands and button actions are available as Hotkeys on the computer keyboard.
 Some are also available on the LRX front panel where applicable.